 Consistent application of a systematic and rational methodology.

-Identification of the factors to be considered in completing the analysis.
+Identification of the factors to be considered in

 Documentation of the factors considered and the basis for the conclusions reached for each security evaluated.